Drawing Trees with Perfect Angular Resolution and Polynomial Area: Lombardi drawings for ordered trees

 In the first step of the recursive placement algorithm we either place $D'_1$ or $D'_l$ (whichever has smaller radius) and a disk $D''$ containing the remaining sequence of disks $D'_2, \ldots, D'_l$ or $D'_1, \ldots, D'_{l-1}$, respectively.
 Without loss of generality, let $r_{1}' \le r_{l}'$ and thus in particular $r_1' \le r'/2$.
-In order to fit inside $D'$ the disks $D'_1$ and $D''$ must be placed with their centers on a diameter of $D'$, see Figure~\ref{fig:many-disks}a.
+In order to fit inside $D'$ the disks $D'_1$ and~$D''$ must be placed with their centers on a diameter of $D'$; see Figure~\ref{fig:many-disks}a.
 The degree of freedom that we have is the rotation of that diameter around the center of $D'$.
-Then the locus of the tangent point of $D'_1$ and $D''$ is a circle $\hat{C}$ of radius $r' - 2r_1'$ around the center of $D'$, see Figure~\ref{fig:many-disks}b.
-There are exactly two circular arcs $a_1$ and $a_2$ tangent to $\hat{C}$ that are also tangent to $v_i$ with the slope required for the edge to $D'_1$.
+Then the locus of the tangent point of $D'_1$ and $D''$ is a circle $\hat{C}$ of radius $r' - 2r_1'$ around the center of $D'$; see Figure~\ref{fig:many-disks}b.
+For any given tangent slope at~$v_i$, in particular the slope required for the edge from $v_i$ to the light child in $D'_1$, there are exactly two circular arcs $a_1$ and $a_2$ that are tangent to $\hat{C}$.
+They can be computed in constant time.
 Let the two points of tangency on $\hat{C}$ be $p_1$ and $p_2$.
 Now we rotate $D'_1$ and $D''$ such that their point of tangency coincides with either $p_1$ or $p_2$ depending on which of them yields the correct embedding order of $D'_1$ and $D''$ around $v_i$.
 Clearly, $a_1$ or $a_2$ are also tangent to $D'_1$ and $D''$ now.
 Assume we choose $p_1$ and the corresponding arc $a_1$ as in Figure~\ref{fig:many-disks}b.
-Then we can connect any point in $D'_1$ to $v_i$ with the unique circular arc of the required slope in $v_i$.
-We will describe the exact placement of that arc later.
-Any such edge clearly stays inside the horn-shaped region that encloses $D'_1$ and is formed by a boundary arc of the small zone and $a_1$.
-Since $a_1$ separates $D'_1$ from $D''$, neither the new edge nor $D'_1$ can interfere with any of the disks $D'_2, \ldots, D'_l$ and their respective edges as long as they stay inside $D''$ or connect to points in $D''$.
+We claim that we can connect any point in $D'_1$ to $v_i$ with the unique circular arc of the required slope at node $v_i$ without creating any edge crossings.
+(We will describe the exact placement of that arc later.)
+As in the proof of Lemma~\ref{lem:heavypath:lombardi}, there is a family $\cal F$ of circular arcs that pass through $v_i$ with the given slope.
+We consider the subset $\mathcal{F}' \subset \mathcal{F}$ that intersects disk $D'_1$ and thus can be used as basis for the edge from $v_i$ to the light child in $D'_1$.
+Any such arc stays inside the horn-shaped region $\Upsilon$ that encloses $D'_1$ and is formed by a boundary arc $b$ of the small zone and $a_1$ before it reaches $D'_1$.
+Assume to the contrary that there is an arc $a \in \mathcal{F}'$ that does not completely lie inside $\Upsilon$ before reaching $D'_1$.
+The arc $a$ cannot intersect $a_1$ in a point other than $v_1$ since both $a$ and $a_1$ belong to~$\cal F'$.
+So $a$ must intersect the other boundary arc $b$ of $\Upsilon$.
+However, since $a$ intersects $b$ in $v_i$ and lies inside $\Upsilon$ in some $\varepsilon$-neighborhood of $v_i$ it would have to intersect $b$ at least three times in order to reach a point of $D'_1 \subset \Upsilon$.
+This is a contradiction.
+Since $a_1$ separates $D'_1$ from~$D''$, none of the arcs in $\cal F'$ nor $D'_1$ can interfere with any of the disks $D'_2, \ldots, D'_l$ and their respective edges as long as those disks stay inside $D''$ or the edges connect to points in $D''$.